orelbn7/Stock_Data_Processor/README.md

 The script uses multi-threading to retrieve the stock data in parallel, which can significantly speed up the process.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.